ValerioSpagnoli/Monocular-Visual-Odometry/README.md

 ## Description
 This project implements a projective ICP based visual odometry to estimate both the trajectory of a robot and the 3D map of the visual features.

-## Documentation and Results
+## Results
-The documentation and the results are hosted on [GitHub Pages - ValerioSpagnoli/VisualOdometry](https://valeriospagnoli.github.io/VisualOdometry/)
+The results are published on [GitHub Pages - ValerioSpagnoli/VisualOdometry](https://valeriospagnoli.github.io/VisualOdometry/)

 ## Usage